threefoldtech/zos/bins/packages/misc/readme.md

 I am not sure if the hard-link is maintained in a github repo (I assume not) so any changes to the prop.script must be maintained in the two copies

+### `volstat.sh`

+this file is used by virtiofsd to fetch the real state of the shard directory (total size and available space) based on btrfs subvolume quota information